 2) patterns which play out endlessly in the form of repeating fractals repeating themselves…repeatedly

-3) then self-referential questions which are unanswerable, these “logic fractals” if you will
+3) then self-referential questions which are unanswerable, these “logic fractals” if you will.

-(I will and I have, loved the show, can’t go wrong with muppets and a killer theme song
+can’t go wrong with muppets and a killer theme song

 Speaking of which, let’s stick to exploring the first two and offer the label of paradox to the third, which seems more scientific and therefore more useful (for now) than terms like strange or blind reverence like theism.